-5. We will send an invite for the main meeting link for the course, and the link will also be posted in the General channel of the Team.
-On the day of the course, you can click "join" when the meeting has started from the link on the General channel.
+5. We will send a calendar invite for the main meeting link for the course, and the link will also be posted in the General channel of the Team.

 FURTHER GUIDANCE ON MICROSOFT TEAMS

 During the meeting, there is a command bar which will appear at the top of your screen.